yashumayank/FastNeo/README.md

 ` -q|--basequality [INTEGER] `

-Minimum squencing quality of all the nucleotides in the nullomer, which usually includes a few nucleotides around the mutated bases (default: 20)
+Minimum sequencing quality of all the nucleotides in the nullomer, which usually includes a few nucleotides around the mutated bases (default: 20)

 ` -f|--mapqf [INTEGER] `

 The minimum MAPQ score for the reads mapped to gene fusion junctions can be specified here.
-As MAPQ score is irrelevant in when mapping to a small subset of sequences, hence the value specified here is much larger than used for the `--mapq`.
+As MAPQ score is irrelevant when mapping to a small subset of sequences, hence the value specified here is much larger than used for the `--mapq`.
 If the MAPQ score is below this value then a filter specified by options `--alignscore35` and `--alignscore150` is used (default: 30)

 ` -v|--overlap [INTEGER] `